PolyhedralDev/Terra/CONTRIBUTING.md

 Examples:

 - Don't assume the world height is 256.
 - Don't assume that a specific block, item, or entity exists.
-(Eg. don't assume there exists a block called `minecraft:grass_block`)
+(E.g. don't assume there exists a block called `minecraft:grass_block`)

 ### Data-Driven